hideodaikoku/o3-demo/README.md

-# O-3 Demo
+# claude workbench

-This repository is a demo to try out some of open-ai's features and models with the web
+This repository is a demo to try out some of anthropic's claude's features and models with the web